 - Where people are close enough to travel to your business.

-- Where there’s a lot of people to target.
+- Where there are a lot of people to target.

 For example, we worked with an apartment complex that was looking to sign more leases.
 They had a lot of current residents who worked at a nearby hospital, so the apartment complex targeted the physicians’ parking lot with a geofenced ad highlighting the short commute and included a discount for hospital employees.
 They were able to sign a number of new leases as a result with renters who may never have driven near their location on their commute home.